dfimerel/dfimerel.github.io/_posts/2023-02-19-Create-maps-lines.md

 ---

 Adding points to the map is easy.
 We need to obtain first the coordinates of the cities (longitute and lattitude).
-The package $\color{blue}{\text{maps}}$ has this info for 43645 cities across the world.
+The package <font color="blue">maps</font> has this info for 43645 cities across the world.
 Since its possible that a city name can appear in multiple countries, its better to specify the country as well. <br>

 ```r
 # here are the coordinates for 43645 cities across the world